victorvalenca/programming-cheatsheet/README.md

 // ALWAYS FREE MEMORY YOU ALLOCATE.
 THE LANGUAGE WILL NOT DO THIS FOR YOU
 // (Most profs hate it and will cut you, and your grade for it)
 ```
+If you have structs with pointers (like a binary tree), make sure you follow down the branches and delete the nodes first before the root, unless you want dangling pointers lost in the void, and give code reviewers a reason to own a pitchfork under their desk.
+Java and most OOP languages will let you off the hook, but C/C++ could care less about lost pointers.

+Oh yeah and watch how you use `goto`.
+If you have second doubts about using it then there's probably a better way.

 ***